Party Like a Rockstar

 "Party Like a Rockstar" is a song by American hip-hop group Shop Boyz.
 It was released as their commercial debut single and also served as the lead single from their debut album Rockstar Mentality (2007).
 It reached huge success during mid-2007, namely in the United States, peaking in the top five of the Billboard Hot R&B/Hip-Hop Songs, Hot Rap Tracks, and Hot 100 charts.
 The song was nominated for Best Rap Performance by a Duo or Group at the 50th Grammy Awards.

 For a time, "Party Like a Rockstar" was the most played rhythmic, and rap song in the United States, according to Radio & Records.
 In foreign countries, the song also gained airplay in the UK on BBC Radio 1, and was added to the B-List on its playlist.

 Music and lyrics

 The rap rock song was produced by Jason “Pit” Pittman.
-Lyrically the song makes references to prominent rock music figures such as Marilyn Manson, The Osbournes, Kiss, Queen, Bruce Springsteen, Red Hot Chili Peppers, and Travis Barker.
+Lyrically the song makes references to prominent rock music figures such as Marilyn Manson, The Osbournes, and Travis Barker.

 Music video

 The music video for the song opens with a clip of the group performing doughnuts in a black 1968 Pontiac GTO.
-It then progresses to show the group performing at a crowded concert, with intercut clips of an actual rock band playing and clips of the group performing in a hotel room reminiscent of Avenged Sevenfold's hit song "Bat Country", both of which were directed by Marc Klasfeld.
-Cristal Athena Steverson from VH1's Flavor of Love and Flavor of Love Girls: Charm School, as well as LaLa Brown make cameo appearances in the video.
+It then progresses to show the group performing at a crowded concert, with intercut clips of an actual R&B playing and clips of the group performing in a hotel room.
+Cristal Athena Steverson from VH1's Flavor Of Love, as well as LaLa Brown make cameo appearances in the video.